 Ken Ward Jr.

-Ken Ward Jr. is a co-founder and editor-at-large.
+Ken Ward Jr. is a co-founder.
 He is also a distinguished reporting fellow with our partner, the nonprofit newsroom ProPublica.
 Ken spent nearly three decades reporting for The Charleston Gazette on the impacts of coal mining, chemical manufacturing and natural gas drilling on his home state of West Virginia.
 In 2018, he received a MacArthur Fellowship – the so-called “Genius Grant” — for “revealing the human and environmental toll of natural resource extraction in West Virginia and spurring greater accountability among public and private stakeholders.”
 He grew up in Mineral County and graduated from West Virginia University.
 He lives in Charleston with his wife, Legal Aid Attorney Elizabeth Wehner, their son, Thomas, and their cat Henry.